 Zero Markets website is localized in many Asian Pacific countries including; English, Korean, Vietnamese, Thai, Mayalisan, Indonesian and Chinese.
 Minimum deposit for a new trading account at Zero is only $100.

 Yes, The broker is operated by two different entities depending on your country of residence.
 If you are an Australian, then they are licensed by ASIC.
 If you live outside of Australia, you will be investing with their Saint Vincent domiciled subsidiary.

 - Australia: Zero Financial Pty Ltd (ZERO Markets, ABN 72 623 051 641) is actually an Authorised Representative (No. 001273819) of First Prudential Markets Pty Ltd (ABN 16 112 600 281, AFSL 286354.
 Official website: https://www.zeromarkets.com.au/.
 (First Prudential also owns FP Markets.)

 - International clients are trading at an entity called: Zero Markets LLC, which is located at: First St Vincent Bank Ltd Building, James Street, Kingstown, Saint Vincent’s and the Grenadines.
 Official website: https://www.zeromarkets.com/.

 On June 28th 2021, the CNMV in Spain warned investors that Zero Markets is not licensed in Spain, see here.

-The way that the Scam Broker Investigator reviews a Forex CFD broker to know if they are a scam or a real legitimate broker, is by checking their license.
+Scam Broker Investigator reviews brokers to know if they are a scam or a real legitimate broker by checking their license.
 Investors and Day Traders always use a regulated broker, so that their funds are safe and stored in segregated bank accounts.
 It’s very important for day traders and investors to double check, that they broker they are investing with, is licensed and regulated.

 What was your experience trading with Zero Markets?
 Please write your review in the comment section below.